noqqe/sadcat/readme.md

 Of course, setting a variable in `hosts` will always overwrite those being set in `templates`.

+There is a special template that is applied to every host if its configured called "default". (`[templates.default]`)

 ### aliases

 those can be specified in `hosts` using a `toml` array if multiple or